algosup/2023-2024-project-3-virtual-processor-team-3/Documents/TechnicalSpecifications.md

 [^3]: Header: A header file is a file used for C/C++ programs.
 It is used to declare functions and variables before executing a program.
 [^4]: Readability: The readability is the ability to read a program without having problems to understand it's use or the goal of the functions/variables used.
 [^5]: IDEs that allows this feature are: VScode/codium, Visual Studio Community, Eclipse, IntelliJ IDEA, PyCharm, Arduino IDE and multiple others.
+[^6]: Von Neumann architecture: The Von Neumann architecture is one of the earliest computer architecture.
-[^6]: Parser: A Parser is a program that can split a chain of character to identify a specific syntax or specific keywords.
+[^7]: Parser: A Parser is a program that can split a chain of character to identify a specific syntax or specific keywords.
-[^7]: Machine code: Machine code is the name given to the language of the computer, also named binary.
+[^8]: Machine code: Machine code is the name given to the language of the computer, also named binary.
-[^8]: String: A chain of character contained in one variable.
+[^9]: String: A chain of character contained in one variable.
-[^9]: Arrays and enumerators: An array is a data structure that store a fixed number of the same type of variable and an enumerator is a type of data that represent a sequence of value.
+[^10]: Arrays and enumerators: An array is a data structure that store a fixed number of the same type of variable and an enumerator is a type of data that represent a sequence of value.
-[^10]: An overflow is when a value exceed the maximum.
+[^11]: An overflow is when a value exceed the maximum.
-[^10]: An underflow is when a value falls below the minimum.
+[^12]: An underflow is when a value falls below the minimum.